Free shipping to Canada and the US for orders over $40

 Search

-All coffee is acidic, which is why many people experience a burning sensation in the chest, or even full-blown acid reflux symptoms after enjoying a cup or two of their favorite brews.
+All coffee is acidic, which is why you might experience a burning sensation in your chest, or even full-blown acid reflux symptoms after enjoying a cup or two of your favourite brew.
 For some, this means avoiding coffee altogether, while for others it simply means dealing with the discomfort after drinking it.

-Acidity in coffee isn’t all bad though: it refers to the bean’s flavor profiles and balance and shouldn’t be avoided altogether.
-Luckily, you don't have to avoid coffee or deal with the side effects of acidity.
-Here are a few strategies on how you can decrease the acidity of coffee, no matter what time of day it is.
+Acidity in coffee isn’t all bad though: it refers to the bean’s flavour profiles and balance, and shouldn’t be avoided altogether.
+Luckily, you don't have to avoid coffee or deal with the uncomfortable side effects of acidity.
+Here are a few strategies on how you can decrease the acidity of coffee, no matter what time of day you’re partaking.

-The kind of coffee you buy will make a big difference in heartburn and acid reflux.
-For example, coffee that is grown in higher regions tends to have higher acidity levels, so, whenever possible, find out where coffee is sourced before you buy it.
+The kind of coffee you buy will make a big difference in whether you experience heartburn and acid reflux.
+For example, coffee that is grown in higher regions tends to have higher acidity levels, so whenever possible, find out where coffee is sourced before you buy it.
+You can learn more about where Zavida sources our coffee here.

-Darker roasts also tend to be less acidic, so bear this in mind when you make your choice.
+Darker roasts tend to be less acidic than light roasts, so bear this in mind when you’re making your coffee purchases.

-You can find 6 different types of acid in coffee blends, and each one works in its way to affect your coffee’s overall flavor profile.
+You can find 6 different types of acid in coffee blends, and each one works in its way to affect your coffee’s overall flavour profile:

 • Chlorogenic acid